Felecort/C_Cpp_Rush/DOC_Cpp.md

 `static` - global variable or func, but only inside module / translation unit
 Problems with multithreads
 Static class fields like static variables, but they containce not in class instance, but in class.
 Static field in class like ordinary function and has access for private fields
+Static methods are methods, that don't members of particular class instance
 In some func.
 Func remember value in all calls.
 Save state
 ```cpp
 int next(int start = 0){